Your Guide to Yoga at Castle Hill Fitness

 Flow Classes

 Yoga flow classes provide a unique cardiovascular element to your yoga practice.
-As you synchronize your breath to the movements in class you will begin to feel the immediate benefits like increased blood circulation, improved flexibility, and reduced stress.
+As you synchronize your breath to the movements in class, you will begin to feel the immediate benefits like increased blood circulation, improved flexibility, and reduced stress.
 Most yoga classes are set to music, but not always.

 Form Classes